dojot/docker-compose/docs/source/envvars.rst

     # Kafka group ID for consumers.
 It is advisible that this is the same
     # for instances of the same service and different for each service.
     export KAFKA_GROUP_ID="kafka"
-    # Amount of time (in seconds) that the service will wait before attempting
+    # Amount of time (in milissecond) that the service will wait before attempting
     # to subscribe to a set of Kafka topics.
-    export DOJOT_KAFKA_SUBSCRIPTION_HOLDOFF="2"
+    export DOJOT_SUBSCRIPTION_HOLDOFF="2500"
     # Time between each poll
     export DOJOT_KAFKA_POLL_TIMEOUT="2000"
     # Where Data Broker is